kkristof200/py_amazon_buddy/README.md

 Python wrapper for the [amazon-buddy](https://www.npmjs.com/package/amazon-buddy) npm package

 ## Install
-First you need to install amazon-buddy npm as cli
+First you need to install kfork-amazon-buddy npm as cli

 For instructions check [github](https://github.com/drawrowfly/amazon-scraper) or [npm](https://www.npmjs.com/package/amazon-buddy)
+NOTE: Install my fork (kfork-amazon-buddy) instead of (amazon-buddy).
+Other than that it should be the same isntallation process.

 ~~~~bash
 pip install amazon_buddy